 - Part 2: Releases July 31, 2020, with three more mini-games for the ScreamPark along with three new ScareScraper outfits, matching floor themes, and themed ghosts.

 Are there any new amiibo for Luigi's Mansion 3?

 We definitely want a Luigi's Mansion 3 amiibo, but Nintendo isn't making one.
 Unfortunately, Nintendo has confirmed that the game doesn't support any amiibo, either.
-This is upsetting for some players considering that the 3DS versions responded to Boo, Luigi, Mario, and Toad amiibo.
+This is upsetting for some players considering that the 3DS versions responded to Boo (opens in new tab), Luigi (opens in new tab), Mario (opens in new tab), and Toad (opens in new tab) amiibo.